 The primary objective of this program is to prevent respiratory injury due to environmental contamination.

 Learn About Respiratory Safety

 The Return to Work program is in conjunction with the Workers' Comp program.
 When an employee is injured, and before that employee can return to work, the medical practitioner is required to complete a form stating what the employee can due during the healing process time.
 This form is given to the supervisor and the Safety Office.
 Good efforts are given to provide the employee work that is within the guidelines provided by the medical practitioner, including, but not limited to, light-duty or job transfer, if available.

 Every effort is made to ensure that the employee does not come back too soon, and jeopardize the healing and health.

-This policy has been prepared to clarify the university's position on this subject.
+This policy clarifies the university's position on space heater use.